crownstone/website/_posts/2018-06-27-ios-advertisements-in-the-background.md

 You see here `02` somewhere surrounded by zeros (preceding `D3` the 8-bit RSSI value).
 Every UUID is one-hot encoded to a bit in this range.
 This will lead to collisions.
 You will notice that if you send `1001` by one iPhone and scan for `3333` by another iPhone you will receive the advertisements as if UUID `3333` is sent.

-Note, there is a lot of nonsense written about this.
-For example, it is just a regular undirected BLE packet; it is not a scan response.
+Note, you see that this message is sent as a connectable, undirected BLE packet.
+It is not a scan response.
+However, this is on iOS 10.
+On iOS 12 the type of the packet has changed to a scan response.
+This has quite an impact on the receiving side which now has to send out scan requests.
+Pity!

 # Results